-The Northamptonshire Archaeological Resource Centre at The Chester House Estate is currently under construction and is due to open in summer 2021.
+The Northamptonshire Archaeological Resource Centre at The Chester House Estate is now open for bookings.

-The Northamptonshire Archaeological Resource Centre (ARC) will be a state-of-the-art facility that will act as the publicly accessible archaeological archive store for the county.
+The Northamptonshire Archaeological Resource Centre (ARC) is a state-of-the-art facility that acting as the publicly accessible archaeological archive store for the county.
 Our collections currently consist of over 20,000 boxes of archaeological material from around 3,000 sites across Northamptonshire with space for another 15,000 boxes from future excavations.

 As part of our project setting up the ARC, we will be undertaking a substantial project to re-box and catalogue our collections to maximise their accessibility and will be looking for volunteers to help with this.